Games & Quizzes

 /ˈīsəˌlādəd/

 far away from other places.
-To keep in a place or situation apart from others.
+To identify, consider, or deal with separately.

 /əˈɡlo͞otnādiv/